Luisito3107/Gunther/README.md

 	 - *Putt Party*
 	 - *Sketch Heads*
 	 - *Ocho*
- - Fetch lyrics from Genius or KSoft
+ - Fetch lyrics from Genius.
+See `/lyrics` slash command.
- - Auto resume play queue
+ - Auto resume play queue on server restart
- - Support for multiple filters and effects
+ - Support for multiple filters and effects (using the included Lavalink).
+See `/filters` slash command.
 	 - *Speed*
 	 - *Pitch*
 	 - *Bass boost*